 (5) Judging Criteria

 USAID staff will vote in a preliminary round for the finalists, which will be the top 5 in each of three categories: Best Print/Banner Ad PSA, Best Video PSA and Best Digital Image PSA.
 The top 5 entries from each category will be ranked from 1 (most effective) to 5 (least effective).
 After USAID staff selects finalists in each category, a panel of external judges will vote in a final round for the 1st, 2nd and 3rd place winners for all categories.
 All judges will review entries for appropriateness and clarity of message, factual accuracy, originality, delivery/artistic skill and overall impact.
 Most important, the judges are looking for PSAID video, print and digital image entries that are original and creative in concept and that best convey the importance and the impact of appropriate international disaster donations.
-CIDI will announce the winners in each category on or about April 15, 2019.
+CIDI will announce the winners in each category the week of April 12, 2021.
 Guidance and suggestions from judges to entrants and additional information are available in the Resources section at www.psaid.org.
 In addition, this year we will be sponsoring a People’s Choice Award.
 This award will be voted on by the public.
 Follow CIDI on social media for more info on the voting process.

 Judges’ decisions will be deemed final and no appeal or reconsideration will be permitted.
 USAID CIDI reserves the right to disqualify and remove any entry which is, in the judging panel’s sole discretion, inappropriate, offensive, defamatory or demeaning to USAID CIDI’s reputation or goodwill, or any entrant who, in the judging panel’s sole discretion, engages in conduct that is inappropriate, offensive, defamatory or demeaning to USAID CIDI’s reputation or goodwill or to other entrants or their respective entries.